-Undertaken in collaboration with Royal Colleges, the Medical Schools Council the General Medical Council (GMC), the British Medical Association (BMA) and trainees, it re-enforces the commitment to enhancing the experience of doctors in training and in turn their health and wellbeing.
+Undertaken in collaboration with Royal Colleges, the Medical Schools Council (MSC), the General Medical Council (GMC), the British Medical Association (BMA) and trainees, it re-enforces the commitment to enhancing the experience of doctors in training and in turn their health and wellbeing.

 FP Annual Reports

 The Annual Report summarises the data collected from Foundation Schools regarding recruitment to the Foundation Programme across the UK.
 The data considers the structures and outcomes of the Foundation Programme and provides data about current trends and issues within the Foundation Programme.
 The Annual Report has been referenced and used to inform UK national policy development and inform workforce planning.